 Sunday Adult Forum: Sundays @9:30 am

 The “Why Anglicans” interactive catechesis program.
 For all enquirers, both visitors and long-time communicants.
-Sunday Adult Forum reconvenes on Sunday, January 13.
+Sunday Adult Forum continues through on Sunday, June 30.

 Facilitated by Fr.
 Daniel Trout and Ms. Naomi Williams.